 Barbara is a young woman, and is faced with either meeting herself as she is now – a sexually maturing young woman – or returning to a way of dealing with life relevant to a seven-year old.
 What Barbara is in conflict with here, and fears, as something alien, is her own sexual drives, her own urges toward womanhood, toward independent life.

 I grew up in a society, a religious indoctrination that portrayed sexual urges as dirty, as degrading, as something to be controlled.
 I, like Barbara, in fighting my own natural urges, felt possessed by the devil.
 Fortunately I was helped to see my own inner drives — sex, anger, the desire to exist and flourish — as natural and not devilish.
-For the devil is actually a product of repression.
+For the devil is actually a product of and symbol of repression.
 See devil